Coping With Cancer After a Natural Disaster: Frequently Asked Questions for People With Cancer and Their Caregivers

 - Shortness of breath or cough

-- A burning or pain when you urinate or bloody or cloudy urine
+- Burning or pain when you pass urine or bloody or cloudy urine

 Many shelters have nursing staff who can help get you to an emergency room.
-Once you are at the emergency room, make sure you tell them about your cancer and if you do not have a new doctor yet, ask them for help finding one.
+Once you’re at the emergency room, make sure you tell them about your cancer and if you don’t have a new doctor yet, ask them for help finding one.